-The cut-off date for late changes is the September Home Weekend.
+The final cut-off date for late changes is the September Home Weekend.
+No changes are permitted after this point.

 5. What advice is out there?

 At Gresham's we are proud of the advice, information and guidance we offer our pupils.
 There are many sources of help available: